gistvision/PSVL/README.md

 - This [link](https://drive.google.com/file/d/1M2FX2qkEvyked50LSc9Y5r87GBnpohSX/view?usp=sharing) is connected for downloading pre-trained model.

+For ActivityNet-Captions, check Activinet-Captions section of this document.

 ## Evaluating pre-trained models

 If you want to evaluate the pre-trained model, you can use below command.